Phrasal Verbs

 - The party really took off once Bon arrived.

-Point 5: The choice of particle can significantly change the meaning of the phrasal verb.
-Different particles can be used with the same verb to express different actions or ideas.
+Point 5: The particle can change the meaning of a phrasal verb.

 - After dating for a year, Bill and Sue broke up.

-Point 6: Some phrasal verbs have different meanings with the same particle.
+Point 6: Some phrasal verbs have more than one meaning even with the same particle.